 The growth of the mobile app industry is revolutionary, but it also brings some challenges alongside the benefits and advantages.
 These challenges can make or mar your online business altogether.

-While it has become easier to convert WordPress websites to android apps, retaining users and preventing app abandonments is a huge test that can be overwhelming at times.
+While it has become easier to convert a website to APK, retaining users and preventing app abandonments is a huge test that can be overwhelming at times.

 To help you get clearer insights behind the causes of app abandonments, we will discuss this issue to the core in our blog today.
 We have also compiled the list of strategies that you can implement and prevent the loss of users.